ryan-robinson1/getCertExpiry/README.md

 # getCertExpiry
 ## Overview
-getCertExpiry is a go command line tool to find the expiration dates of given server certs and check if they are expired
+getCertExpiry is a go command line tool that can find the expiration dates of server certs and check if they are expired
 ## Getting Started

 ### Installation